 The construction of liquid schedules requires the ability of traversing the set of all full teams of an arbitrary traffic.
 To limit redundant search steps, each full team should be constructed once and only once.
-Let us show how to efficiently traverse the solution space.
-We first optimize the retrieval of all simultaneities.
-We then use that algorithm to retrieve all full teams.
+We first optimize the retrieval of all simultaneities and then use that algorithm to retrieve all full teams.